Why have so many new traffic signals been installed on Wadsworth?

 Does the use of CFIs require more property than traditional intersections?

 No. Our CFI design will move cars more efficiently and take up less space than a traditional intersection with two left turn lanes.
-This means the City will purchase less property at 38th and 44th Avenues than would have been necessary with traditional intersections at these locations.
+This means the City will purchase less property at 38th and 44th avenues than would have been necessary with traditional intersections at these locations.

 Can CFIs be plowed?